Informfully/Documentation/docs/source/source.rst

 There are again different groups of components such as ``layouts``, ``elements``, and ``modules``.
 Inside those directories, subdirectories for types of components were created, like ``survey``, ``articles``, and ``header``.

-All the third party packages are managed in the ``package.json`` file.
+All the third-party packages are managed in the ``package.json`` file.
 From it, the ``package-lock.json`` file will be generated when running ``meteor npm install``, which fetches all the required packages and stores them in the ``node_modules`` folder.

 For better code quality and consistency, the software project again includes an `ESLint <https://eslint.org/>`_ configuration (``.eslintrc.json``).